Configuration

 Configuration of Managed Databases #

-Any run of SemSpect using ./semspect-spring.sh (even without any arguments) launches SemSpect in managed mode and will generate the files of all managed databases in a new folder of the current JVM working directory.
+Any run of SemSpect using ./semspect-server.sh (even without any arguments) launches SemSpect in managed mode and will generate the files of all managed databases in a new folder of the current JVM working directory.
 The storage folder of the managed databases can be specified as follows:

 semspect.rdf: